 and went 65-0 in a nationwide barnstorming season.

-2001 home uniform.
-For 1971 the Royals added a new logo to the left sleeve, a
+the 2001 home uniform.
+For 1971 the Royals added a new logo to the left sleeve,

-logo that is still the same today.
-The patch, circular in shape, feature a blue
+a logo that is still the same today.
+The patch, circular in shape, feature a

-home plate with a white ”R” in the middle of it and “KC” in top right corner in
+blue home plate with a white ”R” in the middle of it and “KC” in top right